Warmer than usual · sun beat hard at the back of the field

 9°C at the gun · light breeze · classic crisp Tokyo morning

-The 2026 Tokyo Marathon runs on Sunday, March 1, 2026.
-It is the opening race of the Abbott World Marathon Majors calendar each year.
+The 2027 Tokyo Marathon runs on Sunday, March 7, 2027.
+It is the opening race of the Abbott World Marathon Majors calendar each year and the 20th anniversary edition.

 Yes.
 Semi-elite qualifying times of 2:21 (men) and 2:52 (women) unlock priority entry that bypasses the general ballot.
 Charity bibs are also available via the Run with Heart program (≈¥100,000 minimum).